Nurse practitioner scholarships

 The Sexual Health and Blood-borne Virus Program has limited funds available to assist Government services and non-government organisations to apply for an organisation development grant, focused on improving or developing sexual health or blood-borne virus related workforce training or services.
 Only services based within Western Australia are eligible to apply for a grant.
 Conference attendance will not be considered under this grant program.

-Download an organisation development grant application form (Doc, 336KB)
+Download an organisation development grant application form (Word 336KB)